about It's All Greek

 Since the launch of the website in early 2000, It's All Greek has been selling a combination of fine replicas of ancient Greek art.
-Bronze, marble, pottery, ceramics and jewellery, all under one aegis, and all from the best suppliers in Greece and the UK.
+Bronze, marble, pottery, ceramics and jewellery, all under one aegis, and all from the very best suppliers in Greece and the UK.

 I've had a succession of three shops near the British Museum, supplied the movies 'Troy' and 'Alexander', and museum shops including the Oxford Ashmolean and Cambridge Fitzwilliam, and, most important of all, thousands of enthusiastic and appreciative customers all over the world.